princenyeche/airflow-task/README.md

 lsof -i -n -P | grep TCP
 ```

-This way when creating the service port above, you don't hit a conflict.
+This way, when creating the service port above, you don't hit a conflict.

 Building an image using a `Dockerfile`